Training Outcomes Within Your Budget!

 6) Interactive and Visual Tools

 Visual aids help in better understanding complex issues and retain the attention of the team throughout the session.
-Additionally, these tools can be used to keep a record of discussions and actions, making it easier to follow up in future sprints.
+Additionally, these tools can be used to keep a record of discussions and actions, making it easier to follow up in future Sprints in Project Management.

 Conclusion